Vallejo DUI Accident Victim Lawyers

 In California, third-party liability also applies for DUI-related injuries when an intoxicated minor is involved.
 Victims of drunk drivers can also sue the adult who supplied the alcohol to a minor, perhaps during a party or a social gathering.

-Types Of Compensation Victims Can Recover
+Types Of Compensation Victims Can Pursue

 What To Do After A Drunk Driving Accident In Vallejo, California